rishabhraikwar98/rishabhraikwar98/README.md

 🚀 Full-Stack Web Developer | React.js | Node.js | MongoDB | Express.js | MERN Stack 🚀

 Welcome to my profile!
 I'm Rishabh Raikwar, a seasoned full-stack web developer with a passion for crafting exceptional digital experiences.
-With [X years/months] of hands-on experience in the industry, I bring a wealth of expertise in front-end and back-end development, specializing in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+With 2years of hands-on experience in the industry, I bring a wealth of expertise in front-end and back-end development, specializing in the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 👨‍💻 Technical Expertise:
 - Frontend: React.js, HTML5, CSS3, JavaScript (ES6+), TypeScript